jhudsl/Documentation_and_Usability/05-getting_started_sections.Rmd

 This chapter will demonstrate how to:

-- Understand the goals of a getting started section
+- Understand the goals of a getting started section.
-- Make installation step instructions more user-friendly
+- Make installation step instructions more user-friendly.
-- Write a user friendly getting started section for your tool
+- Write a user friendly getting started section for your tool.

 ## The goal of a getting started section